SEPIA-Framework/sepia-docs/README.md

 [S.E.P.I.A.
 Blog](https://medium.com/sepia-framework)

 ## Intro
-**S.E.P.I.A. stands for self-hosted, extendable, personal, intelligent assistant**.
-On the one hand it is a modular framework for voice-assistants and on the other hand it is a ready-for-action digital assistant app that works cross-platform on browser, iOS and Android.
+**S.E.P.I.A. is an acronym that stands for: self-hosted, extendable, personal, intelligent assistant**.
+It is a modular framework for voice-assistants equipped with all the required features and services to build a full-fledged digital assistant app, smart-speaker, smart-display or whatever you come up with :smiley:.
+It works out-of-the-box and has cross-platform support for browser, iOS and Android.
 The server is based on Java and can be operated on Windows, Linux and Mac.
-Due to it's lightweight architecture it even runs smooth and easy on a Raspberry Pi :relieved: :robot:
+Due to it's lightweight architecture it even runs smoothly on a Raspberry Pi :relieved: :robot:.
-SEPIA already has smart-services for: **news, music (radio), timers, alarms, reminders, to-do and shopping lists, navigation, places, weather, Bundesliga soccer-results, Wikipedia, web-search, smart home (e.g. using open-source tools like [openHAB](https://www.openhab.org)), a bit of small-talk and more**.
-If you want to realize your own ideas and build a service yourself you can do that via the [SEPIA SDK](https://github.com/SEPIA-Framework/sepia-sdk-java) or using the code editor integrated into the [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools)!
+SEPIA currently has smart-services for: **news, music (radio), timers, alarms, reminders, to-do and shopping lists, smart home (e.g. using open-source tools like [openHAB](https://www.openhab.org)), navigation, places, weather, Wikipedia, web-search, Bundesliga soccer-results, a bit of small-talk and more**.
+To realize your own ideas you can use tools like the [SEPIA SDK](https://github.com/SEPIA-Framework/sepia-sdk-java) and the code editor integrated into the [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools) to build services or write [custom HTML widgets](https://github.com/SEPIA-Framework/sepia-extensions) :man_mechanic::woman_scientist:!

 ### Architecture
 The SEPIA Framework consists of 2 core parts: The SEPIA Client and the Assist-Server.